UnlyEd/next-right-now/guides/graphql-api/setup-graphcms.md

 [![GraphCMS configuration video tutorial](https://img.youtube.com/vi/ig5a7LXTiBM/maxresdefault.jpg)](http://youtu.be/ig5a7LXTiBM?hd=1)

 > This video explains how to create a GraphCMS account and configure locales, versions, auth tokens and gives an overview of the settings.
+>
+> _This video is outdated, as it was recorded in February 2020, when NRN Demo was using the GraphCMS v1.
+Since then, the Demo has been upgraded to v2, and the UI has changed a bit._

 ---